toporek3112/dsi_exercise06/README.md

 - **PostgreSQL**: Serves as the database for storing the fetched data.

 ## Data Source
 The data is sourced from the [Alpha Vantage API](https://www.alphavantage.co/documentation/), providing a range of financial datasets.
 If you don't have an API key set the environemnt variable 'DEV' on the NodeJS producer and it will simulate fetching data from the API by reading the data.json file which is located in the node folder.
+JFYI. the API is completely free but you have to create an account.

 ## Docker Compose Setup
-The project is containerized using Docker Compose, defining services for Grafana, Prometheus, Kafka components (brokers, producers, and consumers), and PostgreSQL.
+The project is containerized using Docker Compose, defining services for Grafana, Prometheus, Kafka components (brokers and producers, consumers setup in NodeJS) and PostgreSQL.
 This setup ensures an isolated and consistent environment for each component of the data pipeline.

 # Important Note: Non-Production Environment!